learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 As you may have noticed, we did not have to create a controller, route, view, etc. in order to get the `Cheese` model working.
 The data aspect of the application can work separately from the view and data flow logic.
-This level of abstraction makes it efficient to test data behavior without having it strongly coupled to how it is rendered to the user.
+This level of abstraction makes it possible to test the behavior of our models without having them strongly coupled to how they are rendered to the user.

 ## Conclusion